eugen1j/nuxt-mobile/blog/nuxt_capacitor.md

 If you need to build a web or mobile app prototype, check out our [website](https://daiquiri.team/services/prototyping?utm_medium=referral&utm_source=dev_to&utm_campaign=nuxt_mobile_1) or connect with me directly on [LinkedIn](https://www.linkedin.com/in/yevhen-bondar/).

+# How to build SSR and mobile apps from the same code base?

+- remove app.vue
+- add index.vue